-The purpose of the EAL programme is to support pupils until they gain sufficient competence in English to succeed academically and participate fully in the social life of the school.
+The purpose of the EAL (English as an Additional Language) programme is to support pupils until they gain sufficient competence in English to succeed academically and participate fully in the social life of the school.
 Pupils studying EAL are fully integrated into the school and thus benefit from contact with other pupils in regular classes.
 Therefore, we aim for a combination of formal instruction in the EAL classes, participation in the regular curriculum, and social interaction in the playground.

 A variety of teaching methods are used to accommodate different learning styles, to encourage positive self-concepts, cooperation, and to develop thinking processes which all aid language acquisition.

-– To provide a supportive and welcoming environment for students
+– To provide a supportive and welcoming environment for pupils

 – To develop listening, speaking, reading and writing skills